3a1b2c3/SkippingStones/README.md

 ## TODOs:
 ### Things still missing or bad:
-* 3d ui is difficult to use, add a slider or better solution for dragging for mobile
+* 3d ui can be difficult to use

-* Make it easier to see which way it will fly
+* Make it easier to see which way the stone will fly

-* Add sound effects and feedback when stone touches water, needs shadow to make movement visually more clear
+* Add sound effects and feedback (i.e ripples) when stone touches water, needs shadow to make movement visually more clear

 ### Later